-If you suspect your boyfriend is a codependent partner, there are things you can do.
+If you suspect you have a codependent partner, there are things you can do.
 Probably the most helpful thing is to sit down and have an honest conversation about what’s going on.

-Using a caring but direct approach, let him know that his behaviors are weakening the relationship.
+Using a caring but direct approach, let them know that their behaviors are weakening the relationship.
 It’s OK to share your observations — just don’t be a jerk about it.

-Additionally, it may be helpful to suggest that he work with a therapist to explore his issues.
-This may help him to better understand the root of his behaviors and to go about the business of change.
+Additionally, it may be helpful to suggest that they work with a therapist to explore their issues.
+This may help them to better understand the root of their behaviors and to go about the business of change.